thephpleague/url/dev-master/url/properties.md

 To be able to access all these parts, the `League\Url\Url` class exposes the following public API:

-## URL components
+## URL parts and components

-You can access the URL individual components using their respective getter methods.
+You can access the URL individual parts and components using their respective getter methods.

 All returned components are objects implementing the `League\Url\Interfaces\UrlPart` interface.
 [This interface](/dev-master/component/) provide a `__toString` method to help you get a quick access to its string representation.